Filling casual vacancies after a PR-STV election

 The PRSA recommends that the important principle of direct election by the electors of all the representatives, as also specified in Sections 7 and 24 of the Australian Constitution for general and periodic elections, but unfortunately not for filling Senate casual vacancies, whose filling is determined by Section 15, aspects of which regressed in 1977, be maintained in the filling of casual vacancies by a prescribed re-examination of the ballots cast at the election at which the vacating representatives were elected.

-It is necessary for this that either the ballot-papers (manual count) or the ballot files (computer count) be securely retained until the next general or periodic election, and that expressions of interest in filling the vacancy, and serving for the remainder of the vacating representative's term, be invited from all the candidates at the last election that were unelected and still remain eligible for election.
+It is necessary for this that either the ballot-papers (manual count) or the ballot files (computer count) be securely retained until the next general or periodic election.
+It is also recommended, if the inconvenience of finding that a candidate that would fill the vacancy does not wish to do so is to be avoided, that expressions of interest in filling the vacancy, and serving for the remainder of the vacating representative's term, be invited from all the candidates at the last election that were unelected and still remain eligible for election.
+The alternative to inviting that before the count would be to conduct a further count if the candidate indicated by the first recount declines to accept the position.
 The candidates that accept that invitation and meet those criteria are termed consenting candidates.

 For a countback where a vacating candidate had a quota or more of first preference votes, very little time is needed, but more time is required where that is not the case, and the pattern of the vacating member's support is more fragmented.
 The alternative, which is a full recount approach, gives an extremely quick, impartial result that is, like countback, based entirely on the decisions recorded by the voters at the same poll as filled the seat that has been vacated.